- September 27, 2018

 - Posted by: admin

-- Category: Artificial Intelligence, Machine Learning
+- Categories: Artificial Intelligence, Machine Learning

 Gone are the days when cutting-edge Artificial Intelligence was depicted as a fascinating phenomenon only possible in sci-fi movies and films, impossible in real life.
 Today, Artificial Intelligence and Machine Learning has found its way into our everyday lives in innumerable ways- voice assistants, smart devices, personalized online searches and much more.
 So it is only logical for AI to foray into the healthcare sector, which has a tremendous impact on each and every human life.